Travel Advisory for Republic of India

 - Avoid public displays of affection.

-- Do not touch people on the head.
+- Do not touch people with your left hand.

-- Do not point your feet at people or religious symbols.
+- Do not point your feet towards people or religious icons.

 Advisory Comparison by Government Source